Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: Abstract

 Nowhere dense classes of graphs~\cite{nevsetvril2010first,nevsetvril2011nowhere} are very general classes of uniformly sparse graphs with several seemingly unrelated characterisations.
 From an algorithmic perspective, a characterisation of these classes in terms of \emph{uniform quasi-wideness}, a concept originating in finite model theory, has proved to be particularly useful.
 Uniform quasi-wideness is used in many fpt-algorithms on nowhere dense classes.
 However, the existing constructions showing the equivalence of nowhere denseness and uniform quasi-wideness imply a non-elementary blow up in the parameter dependence of the fpt-algorithms, making them infeasible in practice.
 As a first main result of this paper, we use tools from logic, in particular from a sub-field of model theory known as stability theory, to establish polynomial bounds for the equivalence of nowhere denseness and uniform quasi-wideness.

 A powerful method in parameterized complexity theory is to compute a problem kernel in a pre-computation step, that is, to reduce the input instance in polynomial time to a sub-instance of size bounded in the parameter only (independently of the input graph size).
-Our new tools allow us to obtain for every fixed value of $r$ a polynomial kernel for the \mbox{distance-$r$} dominating set problem on nowhere dense classes of graphs.
-This result is particularly interesting, as it implies that for every class $\CCC$ of graphs which is closed under subgraphs, the distance-$r$ dominating set problem admits any kernel on $\CCC$ for every value of~$r$ if, and only if, it already admits a polynomial kernel for every value of $r$ (under the standard assumption of parameterized complexity theory that $\text{FPT}\neq\text{W[2]}$).
+Our new tools allow us to obtain for every fixed radius $r\in \N$ a polynomial kernel for the \mbox{distance-$r$} dominating set problem on nowhere dense classes of graphs.
+This result is particularly interesting, as it implies that for every class $\CCC$ of graphs which is closed under taking subgraphs, the distance-$r$ dominating set problem admits a kernel on $\CCC$ for every value of~$r$ if, and only if, it already admits a polynomial kernel for every value of $r$ (under the standard assumption that $\text{FPT}\neq\text{W[2]}$).